tmtsoftware/csw-prototype/examples/README.md

 * logstash agent -f logstashShipper.conf

-Then go to http://localhost:9292/ to view the Kibana web UI (replace localhost with the name of the central log host).
+Then go to http://localhost:9292/ to view the [Kibana](https://www.elastic.co/products/kibana) web UI (replace localhost with the name of the central log host).

+For this demo you can select the az and el fields, which are extracted

 The following diagram shows the relationships of the various applications in this demo: